+Product Stewardship Champion of the Year

+Award Winners

 There is one winner per category.
-Winners will be provided a trophy and awards artwork for use on email signatures, websites and social media.
+Winners will be presented with a trophy and digital assets to use on email signatures, websites and social media.

 Awards Promotion

-The awards will be promoted through the Centre's channels, Australian Industry Group and Department channels.
-Targeted public relations and media by the Centre will highlight specific category winners to further recognise excellence and action in product stewardship and seek to raise the profile of stewardship in business, Government and NGOs.
+The awards program will be promoted though the Centre's network of stakeholders.
+Targeted public relations and media by the Centre will highlight specific category winners to further celebrate excellence and action in product stewardship, seeking to raise the profile of stewardship in business, government, and NGOs.

+Sponsors for 2023

+GOLD